 His answer went something like this: “I had my fun and I had my fill, but it was time to go.
 As [the actor/director] Clint Eastwood says in one of his Dirty Harry movies: ‘A man has got to know his limitations.’
 I knew where Dave wanted to go with his music and rhythmically I couldn’t take him there.
 My chops [technique] were basic and mostly home grown [self taught].
 I was pretty much a time keeper who traded fours on occasion[four bar breaks with another instrument].
 It was exhausting being on the road all the time and I wanted the security and stability of a day gig [a professional career] and the world of banking and finance offered that.
 It was a pretty simple trade off, really.”

 As you read Steve's interview with pianist John Williams perhaps John, like Joe Dodge, had had his time in the [Jazz] sun and decided to take his life in another direction?
-The reasons for John's decision are explained in more detailed in Part 2 which will post to the blog tomorrow [8/27/2015].
+The reasons for John's decision are explained in more detailed in Part 2 which you can read as the Featured Article in the sidebar of the blog.

 By way of background, Steve is a British journalist and music critic who contributed regularly to The Independent and to Jazz Journal for over 40 years.